Wisconsin Court Records

 While Wisconsin adoption records are generally confidential, the state statutes allow selected persons to access these records.
 The persons eligible to access adoption records in Wisconsin include:

 The Wisconsin Department of Children and Families through its Adoption Records Search Program allows adoptees to obtain information regarding their birth and their blood relatives.
-The information available through this program includes non-identifying social details, medical and medical history and relevant genetic information of birth families, the personal and contact information of birth parents as well as any impounded birth certificates.
-To request adoption records search from the state DCF, interested and eligible persons are required to download and complete the Adoption Search Application form.
+The information available through this program includes non-identifying social details, medical and medical history, relevant genetic information of birth families, the personal and contact information of birth parents, and any impounded birth certificates.
+To request an adoption records search from the state DCF, interested and eligible persons are required to download and complete the Adoption Search Application form.
 The completed application along with any other indicated requirements should be delivered to:

 Wisconsin Department of Children and Families